Health Information Management

 Health Information Management will provide the scientific background for 21st century career opportunities, and expand access to preparation for a high-need career.
 There is a widely and regionally recognized need for better outcomes, data utilization, and decision making in healthcare.
 International, national and regional trends all converge on the same identified need for educated practitioners at the baccalaureate level who know how to utilize information technology and can interact with medical and business professionals in helping to deliver quality health care in an effective and efficient manner.
 Position openings in the field have been increasing over the last decade, along with the number of degree programs and salary levels for HIM practitioners.
 With national debate about how to improve health care being front and center in Washington DC, one of the least debatable recommendations is the need to improve information flow within health care environments so that decisions are grounded in data, the data are grounded in real experiences, and systems can quickly generate insights in order that diagnoses and decisions are likely to achieve maximum outcomes with minimum expenditures of resources.

 Many of the pre-requisite courses for this program are offered on campus.
-The major field courses are offered online, however, students will be required to complete an HIM practicum onsite with an area hospital.
+The major field courses are offered online, however, students will be required to complete a 120-hour HIM practicum onsite with an area hospital.

 Application to Program